Create an agent with Copilot Studio

 • Fallback: This topic is a “fail-safe” topic that responds when the intent is unknown and an appropriate conversational AI response can’t be generated.
 The fallback topic includes logic to enable the user to try again up to three times before gracefully ending the conversation, often by escalating to a human operator.

-4. Return to the Topics page, and in the + Add a topic menu, select Topic > Create from description with copilot.
+4. Return to the Topics page, and in the + Add a topic menu, select Topic > Add from description with Copilot.

-5. In the Create a description with copilot dialog box, name the new topic Ask about expenses contact and enter the following text to tell copilot what the topic should do:
+5. In the Add from description with Copilot dialog box, name the new topic Ask about expenses contact and enter the following text to tell Copilot Studio what the topic should do:

 When the user asks who to contact about expense claims, tell them to send an email to finance@contoso.com